danieleballarini/countries-routing-example/README.md

 ## Description

-The backend implementing the rest API was implemented using Spring.
+The backend implementing the REST API was implemented using Spring.

 The frontend was implemented as single page application (SPA) using React.